DIFFERENT TYPES OF CONCENTRATES

 Cannabis extracts are usually classified according to their consistency (wax, shatter, budder), but this is not linked to specific hydrocarbon extractions.
 A similar extraction method with the same starting material can produce several different consistencies, depending on how the final product dries and condenses.
 As we will see, the extraction method and starting material are more important in determining the extract’s quality and character.

-To shatter, follow one of the extraction processes above and avoid any unnecessary movement to preserve the extract’s glassy appearance.
+To shatter, follow one of the extraction processes above and avoid unnecessary movement to preserve the extract’s glassy appearance.

 Wax is a solvent-based extraction in which all soft and opaque extracts are grouped.
-The key difference between wax and shatter often has very little to do with its composition and a lot to do with how the extract has been agitated during the extraction process.
+The critical difference between wax and shatter often has very little to do with its composition and a lot to do with how the section has been agitated during the extraction process.
 A higher degree of agitation will result in a more uneven molecular density throughout the extract, preventing light from passing through.

 Follow one of the solvent-based extraction methods above to make wax, but shake or shake the extract at some point during production.
 See the sections on honeycomb and budder for more detailed instructions.